crandylb/stage2-1/README.txt

 data included.
-It is produced using: make stage2 or by invoking gcc directly from the command line: gcc -m32 grandios.o stage2.o -g -o stage2
+It is produced using: make stage2 or by invoking gcc directly from the command line: gcc -m32 grandios.o stage2.o -o stage2
 Note the option switches used here:
    -m32 -- produces a 32-bit executable file which works in either 32 or
-   	   64-bit Linux systems using Intel or AMD x86 processors -g --   produces a debug executable compatible with gdb or ddd -o stage2 -- defines the name of the output file Note that grandios.o, the I/O module, is linked before stage2.o and this order is necessary because of the way code and data segments are negotiated between
+   	   64-bit Linux systems using Intel or AMD x86 processors -o stage2 -- defines the name of the output file Note that grandios.o, the I/O module, is linked before stage2.o and this order is necessary because of the way code and data segments are negotiated between